 Cruciferous vegetables are the major source of glucosinolates in the human diet, and certain glucosinolates are converted into goitrogenic species, which may have an impact on thyroid function.
 However, studies now show that the benefits of cruciferous veggies outweigh the bad.

 According to one study, when 10 volunteer subjects included Brussels sprouts in their normal diet every day for a period of time, the sprouts had no effect on thyroid function.
-Researchers believe that even though the sprouts contain high concentrations of glucosinolates, these molecules become inactive when cooked and don’t effect the thyroid negatively.
+Researchers believe that even though the sprouts contain high concentrations of glucosinolates, these molecules become inactive when cooked and don’t affect the thyroid negatively.

 For this reason, experts still strongly recommend consuming cruciferous veggies and Brussel sprouts to the general public for their many proven health benefits.